wp-plugins/azurecurve-points-of-interest/readme.txt

 * Default templates for single Points of Interest and archives are available for the Twenty Thirteen theme.
 To customise them copy the templates into your themes folder.

 == Changelog ==
-Changes and feature additions for the Mobile Detection plugin:
+Changes and feature additions for the Points of Interest plugin:
 = 1.0.0 =
 * First version